RanaivosonHerimanitra/Rangular/README.md

 ## Design and philosophy:

 The package allows R user to build **reactive data driven application** by leveraging the power of Angular ecosystem and packages.
-R user describes what they want in R language.
+R user describe what they want in R language.
 Example, a button to filter a data on click, a dropdown to select a subset of the data, etc. Data are supplied from a R server using `Plumber` package and retrieved in a reactive manner using `rxjs`.

 Binding is made possible and easy thanks to the angular schematics ecosystem.
 We can generate a `typescript/html` templates using metadata supplied from the R functions we write.